LPL-OPERA-Collaboration/ASE_Automation/LPL/User_Instruction_Manual.md

 Dear next editor,
 - The aquisition code does not stop firing the laser after each angle's acquisition.
 To protect the sample from being exposed to the laser for a long time, you can modify the code to stop the laser after each angle's acquisition until the next angle.
 - The FWHM logic in the analysis code is rather simple.
 You can implement a more advanced FWHM calculation methods (like Sebastien Chenais's normalized integrated intensity decrease method).
+- The codes use "absorption_rate" as a term for (1 - transmission).
+This sounds a bit weird, so you can change it to "absorption" or "absorptance".